-You have to rely on your own ingenuity to create interesting visuals with whatever you have at hand.
+You have to rely on your ingenuity to create interesting visuals with whatever you have at hand.

-You can get really creative with mise en scene, too.
+You can get creative with mise en scene, too.
 A filmmaker could choose to shoot most of their movie in one location and then save up to go on location for one day.

 Or they could do most of their filming at night and then use day-for-night shots in certain scenes.

-Mise en scene was coined by the noted French film theorist Andre Bazin and literally translated means “putting on the stage.”
+Mise en scene was coined by the noted French film theorist Andre Bazin and translated means “putting on the stage.”

 What Is Mise En Scene?

-Today, we use the term mise en scene to refer to everything that appears on screen during a movie or television show.
+Today, we use the term mise en scene to refer to everything that appears on the screen during a movie or television show.

 For example, if a director decides to shoot his movie in black and white, then this would be considered part of mise en scene because it helps us understand what kind of story we are being told.